 If you decide to grow silver tea trees, you’ll find that Esperance tea tree care is not difficult.
 The plants grow happily in sun or partial shade in almost any soil as long as it is well drained.
 In Esperance, Australia, the plants often grow in shallow surface soil that covers granite rocks, so their roots are accustomed to penetrating deeply into cracks in rocks or in the ground.

 Australian tea trees thrive by the coast since they do not mind the salt in the air.
 The leaves are covered with fine white hairs that give them a silver sheen and also protect them against the effects of salt water.
-These Esperance plants are also frost hardy to -7 degrees Fahrenheit (-21 C.) in regions that get regular amounts of rainfall.
+These Esperance plants are even frost hardy to -7 degrees F. (-21 C.) in regions that get regular amounts of rainfall.